 The design of the facility began in early 2016 with a committee consisting of student representatives, Student Life staff and leadership, and college subject matter experts in facilities and budget.
-Construction is anticipated to begin at the end of August 2020.
-The building is tentatively set to open at the end of August 2021.
+Construction began at the end of August 2020, and the building is expected to open in 2022.

 The Wellness Center Advisory Committee will begin meeting in Fall 2020 and will oversees the approval of the Wellness Center’s annual budget and facility usage fees, and is responsible for representing student concerns, issues and ideas.
 Voting members are comprised of students (8), staff (2) faculty (2) and an alumni or community representative (1).

-For any further questions, please contact Pamela Carter, Executive Assistant to the Vice President of Finance and Administration at firstname.lastname@example.org.
+For any further questions, please contact the Interim Director of the Student Wellness Center Colby Keene at email@example.com.

 Update for Jan.
 28, 2021